ricardoaponte/sensiblejs/README.md

 ```

-Then call the tool passing the store object.
+When the tool initializes it will look for the store object, if none is found it will default to:
 ```
-sensible(store)
+{
+    persist: true,
+    localPrefix: '__',
+    data: {},
+};
 ```

 ## Documentation

-There are 3 directives available to use:
+There are 7 directives available to use:

 | Directive | Description |
 | --- | --- |